aspects of the

 footprint of a building without the portico extension but with a

-rounded bay at the rear as per the current building.
+rounded bay at the rear as it appears on the current building.
 The

-may not have been built in the Paladian
+may have been in red brick and not built in the Paladian

 style of Adam brothers but certainly has that appearance now.